QuTech-Delft/imsep/docs/version-control/basic-cycle.md

 !!! note

-    All the snippets given in this chapter work in both Bash and PowerShell.
+    All the snippets given in this section work in both Bash and PowerShell.

 The second step is to create a new branch from the default branch.
 There are two ways to do this, with the second option being a shorthand for the first one: